tanin47/writepub_editor_ruby/Readme.md

 WritePub Editor Parser
 =======================

-An HTML parser that ensures the validity of HTML tags, according to WritePub's rules.
+An HTML parser that ensures the validity of HTML tags, according to WritePubEditor's rules.

 * An unallowed tag will be removed and all of its children will be propagated to its parent (at the same position).
 * If the html is malformed in any way, an exception will be thrown (by Nokogiri)